Pardes (exegesis)

 Each type of Pardes interpretation examines the extended meaning of a text.
 As a general rule, the extended meaning never contradicts the base meaning.
 The Peshat means the plain or contextual meaning of the text.
 Remez is the allegorical meaning.
 Derash includes the metaphorical meaning, and Sod represents the hidden meaning.
-There is often considerable overlap, for example when legal understandings of a verse are influenced by mystical interpretations or when a "hint" is determined by comparing a word with other instances of the same word.
+There is often considerable overlap, for example, when legal understandings of a verse are influenced by mystical interpretations or when a "hint" is determined by comparing a word with other instances of the same word.

-Some books such as Tolaat Yaakov, divide Pardes into Peshat, Remez, Din (law), and Sod.
-According to this understanding, Derash is divided into the homiletics, which are classified under Remez, and legal interpretations, which are classified under Din.
+Some books, such the Tolaat Yaakov of Meir ben Ezekiel ibn Gabbai, divide Pardes into Peshat, Remez, Din (law), and Sod.
+According to this understanding, Derash is divided into the homiletics (classified under Remez), and legal interpretations (classified under Din).

 History of the term

 Pardes is a Biblical Hebrew word of Persian etymology, meaning "orchard" or "garden".
 In early rabbinic works, the "orchard" is used as a metaphor for divine secrets or Torah study.